|

 Early-Career Discrimination: Spiraling or

-Self-Correcting? with Arjada Bardhi and Yingni Guo, submitted. ·
+Self-Correcting? with Arjada Bardhi and Yingni Guo, R&R, Review of

 How does early-career discrimination affect workers’